wrld3d/wrld-example-app/android/README.md

 *   `./update.platform.sh -p android`
     *   We recommend you run this step frequently to keep your SDK version up to date.

-The following steps will guide you through installing and setting up the Android SDK, and Eclipse.
-If you already have these installed and setup, you can skip to [here](#setting-up-the-project).

 ### Setting up Android Studio
 If you followed the standard Android Studio setup, you should be equipped with SDK v23 and Build Tools v23.0.3.